HIV-associated Neurocognitive Disorder (HAND)

 Physical Examination

-The examination for AIDS dementa complex (ADC) includes a full Mental Status Examination (MSE), a general neurologic examination, and a general physical examination.
+The examination for AIDS dementa complex (ADC) includes a full mental status examination (MSE), a general neurologic examination, and a general physical examination.
 The patient should then be referred for complete neuropsychological testing addressing specific domains.

 Some patients with HIV can become depressed, suicidal, and homicidal.
 Therefore, a thorough psychiatric assessment should also be performed at each visit.

-Early on, the neurologic examination may be normal or reveal subtle impairment of rapid limb and eye movements.
+Early on, the neurologic examination may be normal or may reveal subtle impairment of rapid limb and eye movements.
 In more severe cases, the neurologic examination shows frontal release signs, slowed rapid movements, antisaccadic eye movements, incoordination, abnormal gait, hyperreflexia, hypertonia, extensor-plantar response weakness, and peripheral neuropathy.
-[22] Cortical signs, including apraxia, aphasia, and agnosia, typically are absent.
+[10] Cortical signs, including apraxia, aphasia, and agnosia, typically are absent.

 The terminal stage of HIV-associated dementia (HAD), after progression over several months, includes severe psychomotor retardation and dementia, apraxia, paraparesis, and akinetic mutism.
 Death ensues within a few months of reaching this stage.